-This article offers our thoughts on how to use Open Source Intelligence (Osint)on, what OSINT is, how to use it and what can you find with it.
+This article offers our thoughts on how to use Open Source Intelligence (OSINT), what OSINT is, how to use it and understand what can you find with it.

 What is OSINT?

 Open Source Intelligence is the collection and collation of Intelligence from the public domain.
 Yes, OSINT can be found on Google, Bing, other specialist search engines and the deep web.
 Also well as pay walled databases.
 This is Open Source.
 To make the most of OSINT requires a great deal of time to analyse the collected information.
 But just like all Intelligence before you start you have to understand what you are looking for.

 It may sound obvious, but if you begin without this understanding, all you will get is lots of information.
 Probably too much information.
 Like Competitive Intelligence, it is essential to define what you are looking for, generally – the topics of tour search and investigation criteria.
 Then drill down by specifying well thought out questions.

 The term Open comes from the civilian and military intelligence community.
 Meaning, overt, publicly available sources.
 Closed sources restricted to government intelligence and law enforcement agencies.
 This access to closed sources doesn’t mean the law and governments don’t use Osint.
 Excellent information can be found from open sources if you know where and how to look.
 Osint is cheaper than closed sources, and when it comes to the corporate world, it is considered ethical and most importantly, legal.
 Another advantage that at a fundamental level, it’s relatively easy to do.

 Osint does have its limitations as it encourages the collection of masses of data.
 All of which needs to be analysed collated validated and verified.
 Your collection efforts will be swamped if you are not careful.
 And you won’t be able to see the wood for the trees.
 Also, it can be incredibly boring too.
 Looking through pages and pages of information requires patience, superb concentration, and a never give up attitude.